 If you are looking for something different to do with your day, you can take a short drive to the Red Rock Canyon National Conservation Area.
 This park is so close to the city but couldn't be more different with its tranquil hiking trails and fascinating geological formations.

 Whether you choose to explore the vibrant city or the beautiful outdoors, you will want to rest and relax in utmost comfort after a long day.
 The hotel boasts five courtyard swimming pools, lush botanical gardens, a world-class spa and numerous dining options to suit most palates.

 Explore the history of Salt Lake City

-Salt Lake City is about 10 hours away from Mount Rushmore National Park via our Utah Route and is the perfect stop before the last leg of your trip.
+Salt Lake City is about 10 hours away from Mount Rushmore National Memorial via our Utah Route and is the perfect stop before the last leg of your trip.
 The state capital of Utah is known for its rich history and fantastic world-class ski resorts.

 The city offers many excellent hotel options for the visitor and of the best of them is the Grand America Hotel with its chic décor, beautifully appointed rooms with balconies to admire the views from and top-notch amenities such as a fabulous spa.

 Situated in the vibrant downtown center, the hotel is close to the area's main attractions including Temple Square, the Natural History Museum, Hogle Zoo and the Joseph Smith Memorial Building.

 If you are visiting in winter, you might want to check out some of the world-famous ski resorts in the area.
 Alta Ski Area is one of the most popular winter sports centers in Utah and is only about 30 minutes' drive from the hotel.